flunge/flunge.github.io/_posts/Technical/2016-08-15-Caffe-installation-and-practice-on-Jetson-TK1.markdown

 1. Take a photo and store as $CAFFE/data/mnist/sample_digit.png
 2. Run `python end_to_end_digit_recognition.py`

-To make this become real-time, there are many ways, such as reading captured image from camera or reading a locally saved  picutre from time to time.
+To make this as a real-time implementation, there are many ways, such as reading captured image from camera or reading a locally saved  picutre from time to time.
 The later one is implemented since it suits to different cameras.
-Basically, the idea is
+Basically, the idea is,

-1. Use camera to capture and save pictures from time to time
+1. Use a camera to capture and save pictures from time to time
 2. The saved picture must be stored in same directory and same name, i.e. *sample_digit.png*
 3. `end_to_end_digit_recognition.py` reads the picture from time to time.